Student Activities Office Grants

 • Examples of multiple day events include conferences, celebration weeks, etc.

-• Exceptions may be made for beverages made on-site or made by a licensed caterer.
+• Exceptions may be made for beverages made on-site by a licensed caterer.

 • Any exceptions must be expressly justified in the Student Activities Office event proposal and is at the discretion of the SAO Grants team and SAO Grants committee.